On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Abstract

 \section{Abstract}

-{Research into the expressive power of neural networks typically considers real parameters and operations without rounding error.
-In this work, we study universal approximation property of quantized networks under discrete fixed-point parameters and fixed-point operations that may incur errors due to rounding.
-We first provide a necessary condition and a sufficient condition on fixed-point arithmetic and activation functions for universal approximation of quantized networks.
+{Existing works on the expressive power of neural networks typically assume real parameters and exact operations.
+In this work, we study the expressive power of quantized networks under discrete fixed-point parameters and inexact fixed-point operations with round-off errors.
+We first provide a necessary condition and a sufficient condition on fixed-point arithmetic and activation functions for quantized networks to represent all fixed-point functions from fixed-point vectors to fixed-point numbers.
 Then, we show that various popular activation functions satisfy our sufficient condition, e.g., Sigmoid, ReLU, ELU, SoftPlus, SiLU, Mish, and GELU.
-In other words, networks using those activation functions are capable of universal approximation.
+In other words, networks using those activation functions are capable of representing all fixed-point functions.
 We further show that our necessary condition and sufficient condition coincide under a mild condition on activation functions: e.g., for an activation function $\sigma$, there exists a fixed-point number $x$ such that $\sigma(x)=0$.
 Namely, we find a necessary and sufficient condition for a large class of activation functions.
-We lastly show that even quantized networks using binary weights in $\{-1,1\}$ can also universally approximate for practical activation functions. }
+We lastly show that even quantized networks using binary weights in $\{-1,1\}$ can also represent all fixed-point functions for practical activation functions.}